Badge Episode Attempts 1 and 2 – Marsh Badge: Saffron City

-Ash has a failed Gym Attempt this episode and does not get the Marsh badge.
+Ash has two failed Gym attempts this episode and does not get the Marsh badge.

-CotD(s): Sabrina’s father – Never given a proper name, Sabrina’s father is where Sabrina got her psychic abilities.
+CotD(s): Sabrina’s father – Never given a proper name, Sabrina’s father is the genetic source of her psychic powers.
 His psychic abilities, however, are not nearly as powerful as Sabrina’s.
 He wishes for Sabrina to go back to being the happy little girl he knows she is, so he tries to help Ash both defeat her and bring out her smile.

 Plot: Ash, Misty and Brock are lost in the woods, again, on their way to Saffron City.
 In the dead of night, a little girl appears and runs away.
 Ash tries to follow her to get directions, but finds himself falling off of a cliff.
 He quickly saves himself with Bulbasaur, and before the group can find out where the little girl went, they spot Saffron City in the distance.

-As they enter the city, they’re met with noisemakers and two people dressed in Hawaiian outfits claiming they’ve won prizes as the Millionth visitors to Saffron City.
-As they’re lead into a building, the duo reveals themselves to be Team Rocket and snatches Pikachu away from them.
-As they try to get him back, Jessie pushes the three onto a warp tile which teleports them into an enclosed room.
+They enter the city, and they’re met with noisemakers and two people dressed in Hawaiian outfits claiming they’ve won prizes as the millionth visitors to Saffron City.
+As they’re lead into a building, the duo reveals themselves to be Team Rocket and snatch Pikachu away from them.
+When they try to get him back, Jessie pushes the three onto a warp tile which teleports them into an enclosed room.

-As they gloat to Ash and the others through a TV feed, Team Rocket finds themselves facing the same little girl from earlier.
-She seems to freeze the duo and takes Pikachu back, returning him to his friend.
+When they gloat to Ash and the others through a TV feed, Team Rocket discovers the same little girl from earlier.
+She freezes the duo and takes Pikachu back, returning him to Ash.
 Revealing herself to be more than meets the eye, the girl teleports the group outside of the room and right in front of the Saffron City Gym.